hopkira/k9/README.md

 ## Create and activate a virtualenv
-Due to the large number of dependencies for these modules it is recommended that you create a Python 3 virtual environment and then use ``pip3 install -r requirements`` to install the required Python packages.
+Due to the large number of dependencies for these modules it is recommended that you create a Python 3 virtual environment called ```depthAI``` following the OAK-D instructions and then use ``pip3 install -r requirements`` to install the required Python packages.